The root functor: Localization of dendroidal -operads

-is a homotopy pullback for the Joyal model structure, which happens if the diagram is a homotopy pushout for the operadic model structure.
+is a homotopy pushout for the operadic model structure.
 Since the diagram in \eqref{local} is a transfinite composition of homotopy pushouts along the morphisms $\{C_1\xrightarrow{s} J\}_{s\in S}$, it is sufficient to show that it is an homotopy pushout just in the case when $S=\{s\}$, where it appears as the front face of the commutative cube

-All but the front face of the cube are homotopy pushouts, hence we conclude that the front face is one as well.
-This concludes the proof. \end{proof}
+The front face of the cube is a homotopy pushout because all the others are, and this concludes the proof.